 Invasives in the Garden - Things I'm Sorry I Planted

 Before you buy that ground cover or perennial touted for being hardy with a spreading habit, do some research.
-Invasive plants can take over your property, then move on to conquer the neighbors as well.
+Invasive plants can take over your property, then move on to conquer the neighborhood as well.

 Invasive plants are often exotics that move in and crowd out natives.
 But even native plants can aggressively commandeer an area.
 Most states offer lists of plants that are invasive in your area.
 Check out your local Department of Natural Resources for information specific to your locale.
 A plant that may be a pest in one place may be perfectly well behaved in another.